darciovilela/react-football/README.md

 ## A Simple React website with TypeScript

-Website present football brazilian champions by years.
+The website displays the Brazilian football champions teams.

 ## Technology